planio-gmbh/chef-iptables_persistent/README.md

 #### IPv6 rules

-Note: these rules are only evaluated if the `iptables-persistent` package available on the node is recent enough, i.e. >= 0.0.20101230.
+Note: these rules are only evaluated if the `iptables_persistent` package available on the node is recent enough, i.e. >= 0.0.20101230.

 Rules are evaulated exactly the same as for IPv4.